 Do we need to do anything about this attitude towards alcohol or is it just harmless fun?

 The problem, although an issue for many countries, does seem to be particularly bad in Ireland.
 We need to examine our cultural views of alcohol consumption to explore why it is the way it is.
-As a society we have a relationship with alcohol that at times can be viewed as dependant.
-There is a view that the ‘designated driver’ on a night out is resigned to having no fun due to their abstinence from alcohol.
+As a society, we have a relationship with alcohol that at times can be viewed as dependent.
+There is a view that the designated driver on a night out is resigned to having no fun, due to their abstinence from alcohol.

 This needs to be done early and by the people who have an impact on young people’s lives.
-Parents need to act as role models that demonstrate appropriate alcohol use.
-The concept of ‘do as I say and not as I do’ will not and does not work.
-Many believe that introducing young people to alcohol at home will help them respect its pleasurable and destructive powers and they will act appropriately.
+Parents need to act as role models who demonstrate appropriate alcohol use.
+The concept of "do as I say and not as I do" will not and does not work.
+Many believe that introducing young people to alcohol at home will help them respect its pleasurable and destructive powers, and they will act appropriately.
 Unfortunately, that is not always the case.
-There are reasons that under 18’s are prohibited from using alcohol.
+There are reasons that under 18s are prohibited from using alcohol.

 Colman Noctor, Adolescent Psychotherapist with St Patrick’s Mental Health Services